Maike Kohl-Richter: Early life and education

 Richter was born in April 1964 in a village near Freudenberg in Siegerland, to Evelyn and Wolfgang Richter.
 She grew up the third of four children in Oberheuslingen.
 Her father was an engineer working for RWE in Siegen.
 Her mother was a local reporter at the local newspaper, the Siegener Zeitung.
 She described her daughter in a biographical novel as "a child face like out of a children's book, joyous, unrestrained and totally without problems".

 Richter attended a Protestant high school (Gymnasium) and joined the CDU's youth wing, the Junge Union, while still at school.
 She was noticed by Dirk Metz, district chairman, who said, "She was a perky one, with short cut hair - a stunner."
 She became a committee member of the district executive Siegen-Wittgenstein.

-She attended Ludwig Maximilian University of Munich and earned a doctorate in economics in 1996.
+She attended LMU Munich and earned a doctorate in economics in 1996.
 Friends remember that she wanted to become at least state secretary (mindestens Staatssekretärin).
 Her elder sister and a brother became physicians.